haydenkirkeide/CAP-5771-Assignment-2-Files/README.md

 I used Google CoLab as my IDE for writing this code.
 For ease of use, **please use CoLab or a similar Jupyter notebook environment that allows you to run cells and upload files.**

+To run the assignments in Google CoLab, click the play button in the upper left-hand corner **after** uploading the data into the Files tab on the left hand side.
+You may have to sign into CoLab with a personal gmail account because for some reason it did not work with my FSU email.
+The CoLab cell takes care of the execution of the code and you do not need to interact with a terminal. **The result will display at the bottom of the code tab.**

 # SPECIFIC INSTRUCTIONS FOR EACH PROBLEM

 **Problem 1:** please upload "X_train.txt", "X_test.txt", "Y_train.txt", and "Y_test.txt"
-from the assignment data folder into the CoLab Files tab to run the code.
+from the assignment data folder into the CoLab Files tab to successfully run the code.

-**Problem 2:** please rename the "seeds.txt" file to "ASSMT2 P2.txt" and
-upload the file into the CoLab Files tab so that, if you are running the code in CoLab, there are no issues when it comes to running the file.
+**Problem 2:** please upload the "seeds.txt" dataset from the assignment data folder into the CoLab Files tab to successfully run the code.

-**Problem 3:** please rename the "German_Credit_Data.txt" file to "ASSMT2 P3.txt" and
-upload the file into the CoLab Files tab so that, if you are running the code in CoLab, there are no issues when it comes to running the file.
+**Problem 3:** please upload the "German_Credit_Data.txt" (or a similar title, I changed the name an forgot the original name) file from the assignment data folder into the CoLab Files tab to successfully run the code.